Best 2 Person Tents

 Weight and Portability

 Without a doubt, the breathability of the Nemo Hornet is one of the few areas of concern.
-Besides possibly having condensation issues, the 15 percent increase in space may still not be enough to sleep two people.
+Besides possibly having condensation issues, the 15 percent increase in space may still not be enough to sleep more than one person.
 But, everything else is above-average.

-- Weighs less than two pounds with two doors and two vestibules
+- Weighs less than 2 pounds with two doors and two vestibules

 - The hubbed pole system creates a single-pole setup